 Drivers are concerned about two things as they approach Calvert, Texas.
 The first is the speed trap within a mile of the city limits.
 Second, the mid-town traffic light, which seems to favor red.
 Frequent travelers on Highway 6 can be lulled as they pass decrepit barns, dry cotton fields, and rusted gates.
 Unless shopping for western-style furniture, decorative art, or rare antiques are on your list, it’s easy to drift through this four-block town without blinking.
 But that would be a mistake.

-Based on many trips through Calvert, I’ve learned to appreciate the temperament of the town and discovered a woman on a mission, Jody Powell, known as the “Crazy Kolache Dancing Lady” and owner of Zamykal Kolaches.
+Based on many trips through Calvert, I’ve learned to appreciate the temperament of the town and discovered a woman on a mission, Jody Powers, known as the “Crazy Kolache Dancing Lady” and owner of Zamykal Kolaches.

 Last weekend’s trip was especially jolting when my husband woke me saying, “The kolache lady is dancing in the street.”
 “Oh sure,” I said, with my eyes still closed.
 Nudged with a sharp elbow, “She is waving a towel in a circle and dancing… in the street!”